Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends/OpenChain_and_Friends_2025.md

 - Is this a Linux Foundation event?​
   - Yes, it is, and it will adhere to the Linux Foundation's policies and code of conduct​

+- Is the event language english?​ / Ist die Veranstaltungssprache englisch?
+  - Yes, as we will have international participants, we plan to have english as event language, but for specific sessions we can also discuss to provide it in german (e.g. for people new to the topic) / Ja, wir haben internationale Teilnehmer, daher planen wir mit Englisch als Veranstaltungssprache.
+Aber wir können uns auch vorstellen bei entsprechendem Bedarf spezifische Themen (z.B.
+Themen für regionale Teilnehmer, die im Thema neu sind) auch in Deutsch / Schwäbisch ;-) zu machen.

+- Target group is also SME / KMU - is this acc. to KMU 2003/361 with < 250 employees?
+  - Concerning the event we would welcome also bigger companies but want to explicitly support the small and medium businesses with the content.
+Only the concrete FOSS-LÄND offerings (e.g. vouchers/Beratungsgutschein etc.) are explicitly for SME / KMU in the region, see details in german only: https://www.transformationswissen-bw.de/beratung/beratungsgutschein

+- CRA and NIS2 would be expected as topics &  Will the new Software Product Liability Act be a topic?
+  - We are currently collecting proposals from all sides (see question about content above with link to the topic backlog).
+The general questions about What and Why will be addressed in the opening presentation.
+You can also join the mailing list to pre-discuss the contents for the workshops/round-tables: [https://groups.io/g/oss-based-compliance-tooling](https://groups.io/g/oss-based-compliance-tooling)

+- Is this event limited to the automotive supply chain only?
+  - Via OpenChain we are open to more interested parties along other supply chains but want to explicitly support the small and medium businesses in the automotive supply chain (The FOSS-LÄND target group) in the region with the content.
+If there is bigger interest we can think about a follow-up in an extended setup., please feedback on the mailing-list [https://groups.io/g/oss-based-compliance-tooling](https://groups.io/g/oss-based-compliance-tooling)

+- Is the Process Stream focussed on Software Development Processes?
+  - While the process stream was originally meant for OSPO and Open Source Management Processes in the supply chain, the Software Development Process perspective may become relevant for the mapping of blueprints around tooling and the automated handling of non-functional requirements.

+- Will there also be a "Community Stream" e.g. how to collaborate in communities, how to get your OSS project big?
+  - There will be two sections in the target groups: A) new to the topic/management and B) advanced/experts => for the second section such a "Community Stream" could be covered e.g. by TODO Group and Good Governance Initiative contributions.
+Contributions are welcome, see "content question" above with the link to the topic-backlog.